Quanta cura: John Henry Newman

+John Henry Newman comments on this passage in part 5 of his Letter to the Duke of Norfolk (1874), entitled "Conscience", which precedes part 6, "The Encyclical of 1864":"And now I shall turn aside for a moment to show {251} how it is that the Popes of our century have been misunderstood by the English people, as if they really were speaking against conscience in the true sense of the word, when in fact they were speaking against it in the various false senses, philosophical or popular, which in this day are put upon the word. [...]
+Both Popes certainly scoff at the so-called 'liberty of conscience,' but there is no scoffing of any Pope, in formal documents addressed to the faithful at large, at that most serious doctrine, the right and the duty of following that Divine Authority, the voice of conscience, on which in truth the Church herself is built.

 So indeed it is; did the Pope speak against Conscience in the true sense of the word, he would commit a suicidal act.
 He would be cutting the ground from under his feet.
 His very mission is to proclaim the moral law, and to protect and strengthen that 'Light which enlighteneth every man that cometh into the world.'
 On the law of conscience and its sacredness are founded both his authority in theory and his power in fact.
 Whether this or that particular Pope in this bad world always kept {253} this great truth in view in all he did, it is for history to tell.
 I am considering here the Papacy in its office and its duties, and in reference to those who acknowledge its claims.
-They are not bound by the Pope's personal character or private acts, but by his formal teaching.
-Thus viewing his position, we shall find that it is by the universal sense of right and wrong, the consciousness of transgression, the pangs of guilt, and the dread of retribution, as first principles deeply lodged in the hearts of men, it is thus and only thus, that he has gained his footing in the world and achieved his success.
-It is his claim to come from the Divine Lawgiver, in order to elicit, protect, and enforce those truths which the Lawgiver has sown in our very nature, it is this and this only that is the explanation of his length of life more than antediluvian.
+They are not bound by the Pope's personal character or private acts, but by his formal teaching. [...]
 The championship of the Moral Law and of conscience is his raison d'être.
-The fact of his mission is the answer to the complaints of those who feel the insufficiency of the natural light; and the insufficiency of that light is the justification of his mission.
+The fact of his mission is the answer to the complaints of those who feel the insufficiency of the natural light; and the insufficiency of that light is the justification of his mission. [...]